Learning to Use Chopsticks in Diverse Gripping Styles: Introduction

 {To use chopsticks proficiently, users also need to control finger movements precisely in order to relocate objects via the tips of the chopsticks.
 Such fine motor controls are most likely impossible to design manually, which were possible for locomotion tasks.
 We design a two-level control system that first plans the chopsticks movements kinematically, and then trains physics-based hand controllers via model-free deep reinforcement learning.
 The high-level kinematic motion planner consists of a grasping model to select the best chopsticks configuration for grasping the objects, and then a trajectory generator to optimize for a collision-free chopsticks trajectory based on the start and goal transformations of the object.
 The hand and arm trajectories are then solved from the desired chopsticks trajectory using inverse kinematics.
 All the planned reference trajectories along with the optimized gripping pose in a desired style are then passed to the DRL system to train the low-level hand controls using simple tracking rewards.
 Our learned low-level hand controllers are able to grasp and move or throw objects of various shapes and sizes in realtime, and the high-level motion planner can plan or replan trajectories at interactive rates.}

-{In summary, the contributions of this work are mainly twofold:} \begin{enumerate} \item {We present a learning and control framework for object relocation using chopsticks.
+\begin{enumerate} \item {We present a learning and control framework for object relocation using chopsticks.
 The high-level motion planner synthesizes collision-free kinematic trajectories at interactive rates, and the low-level physics-based hand controllers track the planned trajectories in realtime once trained.
 No sophisticated reward tuning or motion capture of human demonstrations are needed.}

 \item {We use Bayesian optimization combined with deep reinforcement learning to discover physically valid gripping poses in multiple styles.
 The optimized grips correspond well to human experiences and no manual specification is needed.
 Such an imitation-free method can generalize easily to different hand morphologies and is thus applicable to a broad range of graphics and robotics applications.} \end{enumerate}